SumoLogic/sumologic-documentation/docs/manage/threat-intelligence-indicators.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Threat intelligence, often abbreviated as *threat intel*, is information that helps you prevent or mitigate cyber attacks. *Threat intelligence indicators* are individual data points about threats that are gathered from external sources about various entities such as host names, file hashes, ip addresses, and other known targets for compromise.
+Threat intelligence, often abbreviated as *threat intel*, is information that helps you prevent or mitigate cyber attacks. *Threat intelligence indicators* are individual data points about threats that are gathered from external sources about various entities such as host names, file hashes, IP addresses, and other known targets for compromise.
 You can import files containing threat intelligence indicators directly into Sumo Logic to aid in security analysis.

 Threat intelligence indicators can help a security analysts leverage a large body of information to surface potential threats.
 For example, say that a threat intelligence database has an indicator that correlates a certain IP address with known malicious activity.
 Because of this correlation, analysts can assume log messages with that IP address are more likely to be part of a real cyber attack.